Why CBG Is The New CBD

 So, CBG interacts with cannabinoid receptors directly at times, whereas CBD tends to act indirectly.
 This could explain why CBG and THC (famously) can stimulate appetite, but CBD does not.

 Similar to CBD, CBG affects the body by causing an increase in anandamide levels.
 Anandamide is an endocannabinoid that helps in the regulation of body functions.
 It occurs naturally in the body.

 Functions regulated by anandamide include sleep, appetite, and memory.
 Anandamide, like the phytocannabinoid THC, acts strongly on CB1 and CB2 receptors to produce its effects.

 In the brain, CBG inhibits the uptake of gamma-aminobutyric acid (GABA), an inhibitory neurotransmitter responsible for reducing excitability.

 CBG is also known to antagonize the serotonin receptors, implying that it could help treat depression.
 An antagonist, in molecular terms, is a molecule that blocks a receptor and inhibits the actions of an agonist.

 CBD is known to interact with serotonin receptors as well, but when it does, CBD acts directly, or as an agonist.
-In doing so, it has the potential to relieve anxiety.

 The pharmacology of cannabinoids is still being studied.
 But as you can see, researchers are discovering that each cannabinoid—like THC, CBD, and CBG—seems to have a unique way of carrying out its effects.
 And yet, they are similar.